cyberdeliaAI/sd-webui-prompt-format/README.md

+> **⚠️ This repository is no longer maintained.**
+  > Development continues at [comfyui-cyberdelia-prompt-format](https://github.com/cyberdeliaAI/comfyui-cyberdelia-prompt-format) under the Cyberdelia AI Lab umbrella.
+Please install the new repo for the latest version and bugfixes.

 # Prompt Format

 A lightweight client-side prompt formatter for [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) that automatically cleans and normalizes your prompts on every generation.